AI Didn’t Kill GTM. It Moved the Starting Line.

 Founder & Lead, NinjaAI

 I build growth systems where technology, marketing, and artificial intelligence converge into revenue, not dashboards.
-My foundation was forged in early search, before SEO became a checklist industry, when scaling meant understanding how systems behaved rather than following playbooks.
+My foundation was forged in early search, before SEO became a checklist industry, when scale came from understanding how systems behaved rather than following playbooks.
 I scaled Modena, Inc. into a national ecommerce operation in that era, learning firsthand that durable growth comes from structure, not tactics.
-That experience permanently shaped how I think about visibility, leverage, and compounding advantage.
+That experience shaped how I think about visibility, leverage, and compounding advantage long before “AI” entered the marketing vocabulary.

 At NinjaAI, I design visibility architecture that turns large language models into operating infrastructure.
 This is not prompt writing, content output, or tools bolted onto traditional marketing.
 It is the construction of systems that teach algorithms who to trust, when to surface a business, and why it belongs in the answer itself.
 Sales psychology, machine reasoning, and search intelligence converge into a single acquisition engine that compounds over time and reduces dependency on paid media.